U-WISDOM/u-wisdom.github.io/pages/about.md

 ## Our services

 U-WISDOM brings expertise in multi-omics, statistics, and machine learning to help you glean novel insights from your biological data.
-We offer assistance with experimental design, data analysis, manuscripts, and grant preparation.
+We offer assistance with experimental design, data analysis, and manuscript publication.
 Whether it is a one-time meeting or many years of collaboration, we are here for you!
 Please see our <a href="/services">services</a> to learn more.

 ## Contact